fabarea/media_upload/README.rst

 File Configuration in FAL
 =========================

-How to configure a field / property of type File?
+How to configure a field / property of type file?

 SQL
 ---